-- 5.32 The panel will consider all reasonable options to continue with your studies.
-There are 3 possible outcomes from a stage 3 Serious or Continuing Concerns Meeting as shown below. - 5.33 Outcome 1 An existing action plan is adapted or a new one developed to support your ongoing studies.
-A review meeting will be scheduled, and the case will be reviewed using the stage 2 Support to Study meeting arrangements in an agreed timescale. - 5.34 Outcome 2 If the stage 3 Serious or Continuing Concerns meeting determines that the risks presented are too high, the panel may decide that you are not permitted to continue your studies at that time.
-In reaching the decision, the panel will consider the risk of harm or other serious consequence to yourself or others and will recommend to the Academic Registrar (or nominee) that you be required to intermit. - 5.35 If the Academic Registrar agrees that you should be required to intermit, the decision will include the duration of the period of the intermission. - 5.36 It is important that you understand the implications of taking a period of intermission.
-It is recommended that you speak to the Student Wellbeing and Inclusivity Service about some of the practical things you will need to consider. - 5.37 When we write to you about your period of intermission, we will explain the process you can use to request to return to study (see section 6).
+5.36 The Panel will consider all reasonable options to continue with your studies.
+There are three possible outcomes from a Stage 3 Serious or Continuing Concerns meeting as shown below.

+- 5.37 Outcome one An existing action plan is adapted or a new one developed to support your ongoing studies.
+A review meeting will be scheduled, and the case will be reviewed using the Stage two Support to Study meeting arrangements in an agreed timescale.
+The timescale of the Stage two action plan will be determined by the Panel.
+If the action plan has been followed and the concerns have been addressed after the determined review period, you will be informed via email that the formal procedure has concluded. - 5.38 Outcome two If the Stage three Serious or Continuing Concerns meeting determines that the risks presented are too high, the Panel may decide that you are not permitted to continue your studies at that time.
+In reaching the decision, the Panel will consider the risk of harm or other serious consequence to yourself or others and will recommend to the Academic Registrar (or nominee) that you be required to intermit.
+If you choose to voluntarily intermit whilst undergoing the Stage three procedure, the Stage three Panel will proceed even if only to ratify your choice. - 5.39 If the Academic Registrar agrees that you should be required to intermit, the decision will include the duration of the period of the intermission. - 5.40 It is important that you understand the implications of taking a period of intermission.
+It is recommended that you speak to the Student Wellbeing and Inclusivity Service about some of the practical things you will need to consider. - 5.41 When we write to you about your period of intermission, we will explain the process you can use to request to return to study (see section 7).
 If you do not request to return to study, and do not respond to communications by the given deadline, you will be withdrawn from your programme of study.
-This does not mean you cannot apply to study at the University again in the future. - In the same letter we will let you know the support you can access, which will include a meeting invite to meet with the Student Wellbeing and Inclusivity Service who can help you transition after a period of intermission and also provide support should you later plan to return to study. - 5.38 Outcome 3 At the stage 3 meeting, it is determined by the panel that the risk is too high and there is no clear indication that the risks are likely to improve, the panel may recommend to the Academic Registrar that you be permanently withdrawn from the University.
+This does not mean you cannot apply to study at the University again in the future. - In the same letter we will let you know the support you can access (see section 6). - 5.42 Outcome three At the Stage three meeting, it is determined by the Panel that the risk is too high and there is no clear indication that the risks are likely to improve, the Panel may recommend to the Academic Registrar that you be permanently withdrawn from the University.